-Instead of the individual design, development, and testing involved with a customized app for each device, Caspio’s embeddable DataPage interfaces function in the same way whether loaded on a desktop, mobile, or handheld browser giving consistent access to the same cloud-hosted database.
+Instead of the individual design, development, and testing involved with a customized app for each device, Caspio’s embeddable DataPage interfaces function in the same way whether loaded on a desktop, mobile, or handheld browser giving consistent access to the same online database.

 - If you’re interested in seeing how to build your own mobile web app using Caspio DataPages, take a look at our Mobile Kit as a project springboard.